mkyl/cicada/README.md

 # cicada
-Chess engine compatabile with any interface that uses the universal chess interface (UCI).
+Chess engine compatabile with clients that use the universal chess interface (UCI).